Raoul1808/MewsTextReplacements/README.md

  - Customizable Game Over Screen ("Failed" text)
  - More to come!

+## Usage
+ This mod adds a new file in your Documents folder called `FailedTexts.txt` All you have to do is to add your own text, with each entry on a separate line.
+It's as easy as that!
+ Note: Changes apply only when the game opens.
+It doesn't update in-game.

 ## Building
  Building the mod requires you to own Spin Rhythm XD on Steam, [with the modloader installed as well](https://github.com/SRXDModdingGroup/SRXDBepInExInstaller/releases/latest).